 If an employee develops symptoms of Coronavirus, they should take a Coronavirus test within the first five days of developing symptoms - this is when the test is most effective.
-If they test positive, they are required to share details of people (including those they live with) that they have been in close contact with, including:
+If they test positive, they are:

-- 1. Someone you have had face-to face contact with at a distance of less than 1 metre this could be someone that you've had a face-to-face-conversation with, had skin-to-skin physical contact with, have coughed on or had some other form of contact with within 1 metre for 1 minute or longer; - 2.
-Someone who has been within 2 metres of you for more than 15 minutes (one off or cumulative); - 3.
-Someone you have travelled in a car or other small vehicle with or someone who has been seated near you on public transport, such as a train or an aeroplane.
+- Someone you have had face-to-face contact with at a distance of less than one metre this could be someone that you've had a face-to-face-conversation with, had skin-to-skin physical contact with, you have coughed on or had some other form of contact with within one metre for one minute or longer. - Someone who has been within two metres of you for more than 15 minutes. - Someone you have travelled in a car or other small vehicle with or someone who has been seated near you on public transport, such as a train or an aeroplane.

 This information will help the contact tracing teams to identify how quickly the virus is spreading and whether there are hotspots of infection.
-It is an offence to give false information to TTP about persons you have been in contact with, including where this is done to either fraudulently claim support payments or to maliciously require a person to self-isolate.
-Contacts will be informed that they have been in contact with a positive case and must self-isolate if they have not been fully vaccinated.
-Those who have received both doses of the vaccine will not be required to isolate if identified as a close contact, unless they develop symptoms or test positive.
+It is an offence to give false information to TTP about persons you have been in contact with, including where this is done, to either fraudulently claim support payments or to maliciously require a person to self-isolate.
+Contacts will be informed that they must self-isolate for 10 days to ensure that they do not have the virus.

-Close contacts will typically only be advised to take a test if they are displaying symptoms.
+They will only be advised to take a test if they are displaying symptoms - testing while asymptomatic (someone without symptoms) can generate false negatives and is not recommended for these reasons.